-- 4.11 At Publication (or Final Proposals), the local authority is required to publish the documents it proposes to submit to the Secretary of State.
-These documents include the draft development plan document and any changes to the proposals map; a sustainability appraisal report, reports on community involvement and any other relevant supporting documents.
-It is expected that interested parties will make representations.
-This process should assist local authorities to review the representations and to consider what, if any changes should be made to the draft development plan document before submission.
-These must be taken into account by the inspector at the examination. - 4.12 Submission is the stage at which the documents are submitted for examination.
-Once the representations have been summarised, all specific documentation and information should be submitted to the Secretary of State with the representations that have been received in addition to the development plan document. - 4.13 The Examination stage is when an independent inspector considers whether the development plan document complies with the legislation, i.e. has been prepared in accordance with the Local Development Scheme and in compliance with the Statement of Community Involvement and the Regulations; has been subject to sustainability appraisal; has regard to national policy; conforms generally to the Regional Spatial Strategy; and has regard to any sustainable community strategy for its area.
-The inspector must also consider whether the document is sound, i.e. - - positively prepared. - justified - effective - consistent with national policy - 4.14 Having overseen the organisation of the examination in public, the inspector then presides over a series of hearings on matters that require consideration, and can hear submissions from interested parties.
-There is then a period the inspector to write a Report of the examination.
+- 4.10 The details of this process in relation to each of Ealing's development plan documents are set out in the Local Development Scheme.
+It is nevertheless useful to highlight some aspects here. - 4.11 Preparation evidence gathering and frontloading community involvement i.e. setting up the procedures for dialogue and consultation events with interested parties, including residents, business owners, developers, and landowners; also making links with other strategies, and the on-going work of the Local Strategic Partnership.
+This is the stage in the process for identifying spatial planning issues and options, scoping, and initiating an Integrated Impact Assessment, and with community involvement, analysing the best options and moving towards initial plan proposals.
+The Council formally consults on the initial proposals version of the local plan at this stage. - 4.12 At Publication (or Final Proposals), the local authority is required to publish the documents it proposes to submit to the Secretary of State for consultation.
+These documents include the draft local plan and any changes to the proposals map; an Integrated Impact Assessment report, reports on previous consultations and any other relevant supporting documents.
+It is expected that statutory and interested parties will make formal representations at this stage.
+This process should assist local authorities to review the representations and to consider what, if any changes should be made to the draft local plan before submission.
+These must be taken into account by the inspector at the examination. - 4.13 Submission is the stage at which the documents are submitted for examination.
+Once the representations have been summarised, all specific documentation and information should be submitted to the Secretary of State with the representations that have been received in addition to the draft local plan document. - 4.14 The Examination stage is when an independent inspector considers whether the draft local plan complies with the legislation, i.e. has been prepared in accordance with the Local Development Scheme and in compliance with the Statement of Community Involvement and Planning Regulations; has been subject to an Integrated Impact Assessment; has regard to national policy; conforms generally to the Regional Spatial Strategy (The London Plan); and has regard to any sustainable community strategy for its area.
+The inspector must also consider whether the document is sound, i.e.: - positively prepared - justified - effective - consistent with national policy - 4.15 Having overseen the examination in public, the inspector then presides over a series of hearings on matters that require consideration and can hear submissions from interested parties.
+There is then a period for the inspector to write a report of the examination.
 When this is completed, it is binding on the local authority.
-Subject to the inspector's findings, the authority is then able to decide on Adoption of the development plan document, having incorporated any amendments arising from the inspector's report and published the document in its final form.
-A six-week period for legal challenge exists at this stage, after which the Development Plan Document can be formally adopted and incorporated into the Local Plan.
+Subject to the inspector's findings, the authority is then able to decide on adoption of the local plan document, having incorporated any amendments arising from the inspector's report and consulting on these changes.
+Once this is completed, the document can published its final form.
+A six-week period for legal challenges exists at this stage, after which the Local Plan Document can be formally adopted and incorporated into the Council's Development Plan.

-How will we consult on Sustainability Appraisals of the Development Plan Documents?
+How will we consult on Integrated Impact Assessments of Development Plan Documents?